Kingsford-Group/ribomap/README.md

 * __te__ Relative translational efficiency, which is the ratio between __rabd__ and __tabd__.
 * __rprofile__ Ribosome profile vector of the CDS regions of the transcript.
 Each number in the vector is the number of ribosome footprints that are estimated to be from the corresponding codon location.

+#### _XXX_abundant.list_
-2. _XXX_abundant.list_: A list of transcripts whose total ribosome abundance is more than expected given the transcript abundance.
+A list of transcripts whose total ribosome abundance is more than expected given the transcript abundance.
 There is one transcript record per row.
 The columns are defined as follows:

 | Column number | Description |